Paul-J-Company/Systems-Design/Kubernetes.md

 **"I'm running Kubernetes?" is Kubernetes Proper + Kubernetes World running on one or more different Kubernetes Platforms**<br>

 **Kubernetes "Installation"** is my term I use to describe a unique installation of kubernetes<br>
-comprised of Kubernetes Proper + Kubernetes World running on one of many different Kubernetes Platforms.<br>
+comprised of Kubernetes Proper + Kubernetes World running on one or more different Kubernetes Platforms.<br>

 So every Kubernetes installation is unique!<br>
 There is no "ONE" Kubernetes installation, environment or platform!<br>